schen8180/data440/hw6/hw6_report-1.md

 ## Answer + Discussion

-My Twitter bot is helpful because it incorporates creative ideas of combining topics of mental health and data science to impact our community positively.
+My Twitter bot is helpful because it incorporates creative ideas of combining topics of mental health and data science to assist our community positively.

 In this case, programming a type of data science software that helps people with mental disabilities will be extremely useful in the mental health community.

 The reason why I say this is because, at first, while looking for inspiration to create my bot, I could not find many bots that post mental health advice, especially for members of the community who suffer from ADHD and depression in Norfolk, Va.
 Thus, I created a bot that addresses this issue.
+It will post periodically based on the weather conditions outside and advise its followers on what to do next.

 I can improve this further by designing more features that can enhance the impact the bot can bring.
 For example, I was thinking about creating a part that posts about the temperature of the weather.
 If the temperature of the weather is low, then I will make this bot post and inform the audience about the weather and how to take the necessary actions to protect themselves from this.
 I have written an essential function to carry out this task, but I plan to expand it further.